DataDog/dd-trace-dotnet/docs/migrations/v1_to_v2.md

 ### Rollout strategy when using automatic and custom instrumentation

 If your application uses both automatic and custom instrumentation, your application traces may be disconnected until both components are upgraded to v2.x.
-Follow the steps below to upgrade the components in the recommended order.
+If you are unable to upgrade both components simultaneously, follow the steps below to upgrade the components in the recommended order.

 **Note:** To minimize application overhead, align the versions of the automatic and custom instrumentation.
 Using two different versions of the 2.x .NET Tracer will still result in complete traces but it requires additional overhead, so Datadog recommends minimizing the amount of time that the versions are mismatched.